ktorch/ktorch/docs/build.rst

 The ktorch library has been built on Linux and MacOS; it has not been tested on Windows.
 (Windows is just beginning to get more support with `Microsoft becoming the maintainer of the Windows version in July 2020 <https://pytorch.org/blog/microsoft-becomes-maintainer-of-the-windows-version-of-pytorch/>`_.)

-The first step is to `download the relevant zip file from PyTorch <https://pytorch.org/get-started/locally/>`_.
+The first step is to `download the relevant zip file from PyTorch here <https://pytorch.org/get-started/locally/>`_.
 The zip file contains all the necessary libraries and include files; there is no need to install CUDA or Intel MKL as these components are included.
 The zip file is large, around 2 gigabytes for versions which include libraries for working with GPU's and around 150 megabytes for CPU-only.
 Each platform (Linux, MacOS, Windows) has additional choices for CPU-only/GPU version.

 .. figure:: linux-cuda11.1.png
-   :scale: 75 %
+   :scale: 40 %
    :alt: libtorch.zip files for linux and CUDA 11.1

    libtorch.zip files for linux, version 1.8.1 and CUDA 11.1